 1. Share your snacks

 Whether you're one half of a dynamic duo, or visiting with your entire frog squad, we recommend taking the sampling approach.
-In fact, Universal moved to new sample-sized portions for 2019 and has introduced a Universal Mardi Gras tasting lanyard.
-Not only does this allow you to try more unique tastes, but also helps if a flavor is a little too intense to commit to a full serving yourself.
-It's easier than ever to test all of the foods with the tasting lanyards!
-You can get multiple sample-sized dishes for one price: 5 items for $30, 10 items for $50, and if you’re an annual passholder, 15 items for $60.
-If you’re planning to come back another night during Mardi Gras, you can continue to use the tasting lanyard until you run out of items.
+In fact, Universal moved to new sample-sized portions for 2019 and introduced a Universal Mardi Gras tasting lanyard.
+Not only did this allow us to try more unique tastes, but also helped when a flavor was a little too intense to commit to a full serving.
+It was easier than ever to test all of the foods with the tasting lanyards, and we hope they return in 2020!
+We got multiple sample-sized dishes for one price.
+We were able to choose from 5 items for $30 or 10 items for $50 (and annual passholders had an additional option of 15 items for $60).
+The best part was that we came back another night during Mardi Gras, and we were able to use the tasting lanyard until we ran out of items.

 2. Sip on speciality drinks

 Enough about the food.
 Let’s talk about drinks!
-Universal Mardi Gras is serving up several signature neon-colored cocktails, including Ragin’ Rumbalaya, Carnival Cocktail and Vicious Voodoo (which is a combo of the previous two).
+Universal Mardi Gras served up several signature neon-colored cocktails, including Ragin’ Rumbalaya, Carnival Cocktail and Vicious Voodoo (which is a combo of the previous two).
 Leap enjoyed the variety of craft beer options, while I checked out the brand-new mimosa bar, which had fun flavors to choose from.
-If you’re looking to skip the alcohol or have tadpoles who don’t want to be left out, the Bayou Bog Water is a mocktail combination of gummy worms and fish, blueberry boba, lemonade and ginger ale.
+For those who skipped the alcohol or had tadpoles who didn’t want to be left out, the Bayou Bog Water was a mocktail combination of gummy worms and fish, blueberry boba, lemonade and ginger ale.

 3. Strategically plot your parade spot

 We may be getting ahead of ourselves here — first of all, be sure to check the Universal Mardi Gras times guide upon arrival to know when the nightly Mardi Gras parade is taking place.
-It varies from night to night, starting anywhere between 5:15 p.m. and 7:45 p.m.
-Those 7:45 p.m. showings are when you really have to plan ahead!
+In 2019, it varied from night to night, and started sometime between 5:15 p.m. and 7:45 p.m.
+Those later showings are when you really have to plan ahead!